 Aurangabad tourism witnesses slump amid coronavirus scare

-In wake of the coronavirus outbreak across the world and the recent cases detected in India, foreign tourists have cancelled their trips to Aurangabad, home to the famed Ajanta and Ellora Caves.
-At least 31 people, including 16 Italian tourists, have tested positive for coronavirus in the country and over a 100,000 people have lost their lives to the deadly outbreak worldwide.
+In wake of the coronavirus outbreak across the world and the recent cases detected in India, foreign tourists have cancelled their trips to Aurangabad in Maharashtra, home to the famed Ajanta and Ellora Caves.
+At least 31 people, including 16 Italian tourists, have tested positive for coronavirus in the country.

 March is the fag end of the tourist season, with several travellers, predominantly from Buddhist nations, thronging to see the Ajanta and Ellora caves.
 "This year, several tour groups from China, South Korea, Japan and Thailand have cancelled their trips to Aurangabad, which they had scheduled months before," said Jaswant Singh, head of Aurangabad Tourism Development Foundation.